Britain in the 1950s: archive photos show what UK homes really looked like

 The late 1950s living room

 Towards the end of the 1950s, living rooms like this one became both more popular and more achievable.
-Light-toned wood replaced darker mahogany and fabric for drapes and soft furnishings featured bright colours and geometric patterns.
+Light-toned wood replaced darker mahogany and fabric for curtains and soft furnishings featured bright colours and geometric patterns.

 Scandi-style, minimalist furniture designed for elegance and comfort swept consumer markets as trends moved towards the mid-century modern style that went mainstream in the 1960s.